Logiqx/gps-details/docs/articles/9-garmin/README.md

 Prior to around 2022, reliable GPS / GNSS performance was only available from dedicated loggers, and smart watches were unreliable for measuring speeds.
 It's only since late 2022 that this situation began to change, primarily due to latest GNSS chipsets and firmware.

 This guide will not discuss any of the technicalities relating to GPS / GNSS accuracy.
 It will simply focus on watches that provide decent performance and good value for money.
-Budget will often dictate buying choices, but here are some additional factors to consider:
+Budget will typically dictate suitable choices, but there are several factors to consider.

 - GNSS chipset - dictates accuracy and needs to be multi-band if posting to [GPS-Speedsurfing](https://www.gps-speedsurfing.com/) or [GPS Team Challenge](https://www.gpsteamchallenge.com.au/)
 - Ruggedness - running watches are typically cheaper, but less robust and with lower water resistance
-- Screen type - decide whether you would prefer [MIP or AMOLED](https://lifehacker.com/health/which-is-better-smart-watch-display-mip-vs-amoled)
+- Screen type - decide whether you prefer [MIP or AMOLED](https://lifehacker.com/health/which-is-better-smart-watch-display-mip-vs-amoled)
 - Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
-- Flashlight / torch - amazing feature that you never knew you needed
+- Flashlight - amazing feature that you never knew you needed

-This page includes an overall comparison, plus summaries for each watch, and links to further information.
+This page includes an overall comparison, summaries for individual watches, and links to further resources.

 - Forerunner - lightweight running watches, resistent to 5 ATM, without flashlight
 - Instinct, fēnix and epix - rugged watches, resistent to 10 ATM, with flashlight